-Dissemination, outside of the PFD, of UAS-collected information shall NOT take place unless required by law, to fulfill an authorized departmental purpose, or to comply with existing City and/or department requirements.
-Notwithstanding any provisions of this policy regarding confidentiality, or protected rights, all documents and videos related to the Departments UAS Program may be subject to disclosure by laws related to open public records.
+Dissemination, outside of the Communications Office, of UAS-collected information shall only take place if required by law, to fulfill an authorized departmental purpose, or to comply with existing City and/or department requirements.
+UAS data can be obtained through a formal Communications Office records request.